Hong Kong’s business hub status imperiled by security law

 The Chinese government has not given details of the law, which is aimed at suppressing secessionist and subversive activity in the former British colony.

 After 11 months of protests, Chinese leaders say it’s needed to combat unspecified threats in the semi-autonomous region of 7 million people.
-But business groups, lawyers and financial analysts say potential repercussions range from loss of business for Hong Kong’s financial markets and law firms to travel restrictions on its residents.
+But business groups, lawyers and financial analysts say potential repercussions range from loss of business for Hong Kong’s financial markets and law firms to a loss of professional talent in the city.

 Hong Kong is highly regarded for its skilled workforce, business-friendly legal system, Western-style free speech and ease of movement.
 But global companies already were shifting some operations out of Hong Kong due to rising costs and uncertainty after prolonged, sometimes violent clashes between police and pro-democracy protesters.

-Note: This story has been corrected to remove an inaccurate mention that Hong Kong identity card holders can travel to U.S. without applying for a visa in advance.